 You can create as many filters as you wish.
 Sending to multiple accounts requires only to repeat the filter with the additional email addresses.

-In the above example we used a restricted Gmail SMTP server.
-No authentication was required so we can send email with only an internet connection to the PLC.
+In the above example, we used a restricted Gmail SMTP server.
+No authentication was required so we can send an email with only an internet connection to the PLC.

 If you’re like most of my readers, you’re committed to learning about technology.
 Numbering systems used in PLC’s are not difficult to learn and understand.
 We will walk through the numbering systems used in PLCs.
 This includes Bits, Decimal, Hexadecimal, ASCII and Floating Point.